I don’t think our kids know what an apron is.

 If you happen to be tall like me (5’9″), you probably just assume that everything should be adjusted to your height.
 For 30 years or more I’ve had my ironing board in the highest position; I recently lowered it several inches and discovered that ironing (and pressing) was much easier than before.
 Imagine that.

-Any one who has taken my class will tell you that I am a “stickler” about pressing vs. sewing.
+Any one who has taken my class will tell you that I am a “stickler” about pressing vs. ironing.
 What is the difference?
 Ironing is moving the iron back and forth over a garment; pressing is lifting and placing the iron across the sewn seam one section at a time.
 If you want professional results with your sewing, pressing is a must.

 Next up: steam irons/ironing boards